Tuisila Kisinda

-Tuisila Kisinda (born 20 December 1999) is a Congolese professional footballer who plays as a right winger for Iraq Stars League club Al-Minaa.
+Tuisila Kisinda (born 20 December 1999) is a Congolese professional footballer who plays as a right winger for Iraq Stars League club Al-Quwa Al-Jawiya.

 Club career

 In August 2020, Tanzanian club Young Africans signed Kisinda from AS Vita Club.

 In August 2021, Kisinda moved from Young Africans and signed a three-year contract with Moroccan club RS Berkane, for a reported $300,000 fee.
 In August 2022, RS Berkane loaned Kisinda to his former team Young Africans to reduce the number of foreign players in the team, as they exceeded the limit set by the Moroccan Federation's laws.
 In August 2023, the player's loan ended and he returned to his club, which decided to keep him to build a strong team to play in local and continental tournaments.
 When the player's contract ended in 2024, the Moroccan club wanted to renew his contract, but he refused and wanted to have a new experience.

 In August 2024, the player moved to the Iraq Stars League and signed a contract with Al-Minaa.
-In 22 April 2025, he scored his first goal for Al-Minaa, the winning goal in the Basra derby against Naft Al-Basra, in a match that ended with a score of 1–0.
-In 26 May 2025, the player's contract was renewed for an additional year, with the club's management announcing its desire to retain his services for as long as possible.
+On 22 April 2025, he scored his first goal for Al-Minaa, the winning goal in the Basra derby against Naft Al-Basra, in a match that ended with a score of 1–0.
+On 26 May 2025, the player's contract was renewed for an additional year, with the club's management announcing its desire to retain his services for as long as possible.